Suspense and Surprise in European Football: Real Matches

+To validate our assumption that match-level suspense and surprise are positively related to sports demand, we regress both measures on TV audience using the original dataset from \citet{Buraimo2022}.
+This dataset comprises 790 English Premier League matches televised between the second half of the 2013/14 season and the end of the 2018/19 season.
+In Columns 2 and 3 of Table \ref{tab:tv_demand} in Appendix A, we show that suspense and surprise are positively associated with TV demand and help explain demand over and above league-outcome-specific measures proposed by \citet{Buraimo2022}, namely match significance with respect to the championship, European qualification, and relegation.
+A detailed description of the analysis and results is provided in Appendix \ref{sec:tvdemand}.

 Table \ref{tab:descriptive_statistics} presents descriptive statistics for suspense and surprise across leagues.
-League comparisons reveal several differences, with average suspense ranging from 5.74 in the Premier League to 5.99 in Ligue 1 over the observation period.
-Similarly, average surprise varies from 1.38 in the Premier League to 1.43 in the Bundesliga.
+League comparisons reveal several differences, with mean suspense ranging from 5.78 in the Premier League to 6.05 in Ligue 1 over the observation period.
+Similarly, mean surprise varies from 1.41 in the Premier League and La Liga to 1.44 in the Bundesliga.
 Notably, the relatively large standard deviations indicate substantial variation over time and across matches.
-The last column of Table \ref{tab:descriptive_statistics} indicates whether the average suspense and surprise values fall significantly below the lower bound of the benchmark range for perfectly balanced matches, based on a one-sided t-test.
-The results show that average suspense values are significantly lower than the benchmark’s lower bound.
-In contrast, average surprise values across all five leagues remain above the lower bound of the benchmark range.
-This suggests that, while an average match in a top-five European league generates comparatively low suspense, the level of surprise remains within the expected range for a perfectly balanced match.\footnote{Note that the correlations between suspense, surprise, and the absolute difference in pre-match win probabilities for either team, which is one of the most common measures of outcome uncertainty \citep[e.g.,][]{Buraimo2022, Caruso2019}, are moderate to weak.
-Specifically, the correlation is –0.39 for suspense and –0.18 for surprise.
-This suggests that pre-match outcome uncertainty does not accurately predict realized, aggregated suspense and surprise during a match, underscoring the importance of considering in-play dynamics.}
+The last column of Table \ref{tab:descriptive_statistics} indicates whether mean suspense and surprise values fall significantly below the lower bound of the benchmark range for perfectly balanced matches as defined in Section \ref{sec:sim_matches}, based on a one-sided t-test.
+The results show that mean suspense values are significantly lower than the benchmark’s lower bound for all leagues but Ligue 1.
+In contrast, mean surprise values across all five leagues remain above the lower bound of the benchmark range.
+This suggests that, while mean suspense in matches from the top five European leagues is comparatively low, mean surprise remains within the benchmark range.
+As a robustness check, we excluded the COVID-19-affected seasons 2019/20, 2020/21, and 2021/22 from our sample, and the results remained similar.

 In the following analysis, we exploit the granularity of match-level suspense and surprise to examine trends within each league individually.
+Importantly, however, while we report observed trends, we cannot draw conclusions about the underlying mechanisms, whether COVID-19-related or otherwise.